mikelovesolivia/driving-coach/README.md

 #### U-Net for Lane Segmentation

 To detect lanes from the images, I implemented a U-Net and trained it with image and mask pairs from the training dataset.
-After that, I tested the model on the test dataset and compared it with a predefined model from torchvision.models.

 The structure of the U-Net model is shown in the following image: